 - 3 small red potatoes, cut into 1/2 inch cubes (you will need 2 1/2 cups, 370g)

-- 2 vegan bouillon cubes (SEE NOTE BELOW on alternate version!)
+- 2 vegan bouillon cubes (see update under NOTES for alternate version!)

 - 1 teaspoon dried thyme